bamejia/expense-reimbursement-system/README.md

 	4. Manager login and homepage
 	5. Manager can view all requests
 	6. Manager can accept/decline all requests
-	7. Logs are saved every time database is accessed

 In order to setup the database, run the sql script provided